Chick Litoris Dickorifice, Doc

 Jerry Cornhill raised an eyebrow.
 'Are you texting or wanking, Rupert?'

 'It doesn’t take a genius to work out,' he continued, still fiddling furiously, 'that the lawful killing of Muslims in a theatre of war sells papers.
-It’s as simple as that.
-However, if one of them dies in a street fight then we sell it as a racially motivated crime.
+It really is as simple as that.
+However, if one of their kind dies in a street fight, then we sell it as racially motivated.
 It’s all just a matter of swing.
 Sadly, in this world of consumer pulp, the shelf life of war can be measured in days, if not hours.
 Of course, there are those who would argue that the only good news is no news.
-However, in the absence of sensationalist journalism the great unwashed and uneducated of the Lower Class would be left with nothing to read.'
+However, in the absence of sensationalist journalism, the great unwashed and uneducated of the Lower Class would find themselves with nothing to read.'

-'By “Lower Class” I assume that you mean all but the Upper Class, yes?'
+'By “Lower Class”, Rupert, I assume that you mean everyone save for the Upper Class, yes?'

 'Naturally,' replied Maxwell-House.
 'After all, the all of them work, do they not?
-The Working Class and Middle Class are one in the same; working twenty-four seven, fingers to the bone, while we fat cats get all the cream.
+The Working Class and Middle Class are in actuality one in the same; working twenty-four seven, fingers to the bone, while we fat cats get all the cream.
 Middle Class is simply a no-prize awarded to the poor by we rich.
-It’s a simple case of Robin Hood asking the peasants to bend over and take one up the arse for King John.'
+It is a simple case of Robin Hood demanding of the peasants that they bend over and take one up the arse for Good King John.'

 'On the subject of buggered,' began Jerry Corhill, 'the global economy is well and truly fucked up.
-I’ve been investing heavily in top of the range sports cars, prostitutes and designer men’s wear and then selling them on to the wealthy families of the OPEC nations, in the hope of easing the burden on the credit-crunched man on the street.'
+I’ve been investing heavily in top of the range sports cars, prostitutes and designer men’s wear, then selling them on to the wealthy families of the OPEC nations; I had hoped to ease the burden on the credit-crunched man on the street.'

 'And how is that working out for you?'

-Jerry brushed a speck of ash from off his sleeve and then moved to smooth out a crease.
+'On that, Rupert, we are agreed,' said Jerry.
+He brushed a speck of ash from off his sleeve and then moved to adjust a cuff link.
 'I should have whacked the Fords when I had the chance.'

-'As long as I don’t find myself relegated to a side column on page 3 I’ll be a happy man,' said Jerry Cornhill.
+'As long as I don’t find myself relegated to a side column on page three I’ll be a happy man,' said Jerry Cornhill.
 'The bourgeoisie rarely see past tits.'
-With his eyes drifting towards the door he stood up and adjusted his fly.
+With his eyes drifting towards the door, he stood up and adjusted his fly.
 'It’s time I should be going.'

 Rupert Maxwell-House jerked spastically and reached for a handkerchief.
 'What next for the legendary Machine Gun Messiah?' he inquired optimistically.
-'Some head of state?
+'Some head of some foreign state?
 Perhaps another presidential cavalcade?'